libbpf/bpftool/docs/bpftool-gen.rst

 		  skeleton).
 A light skeleton contains a loader eBPF program.
 It does not use the majority of the libbpf infrastructure, and does not need libelf.

+	-B, --base-btf *FILE*
+		  Pass a base BTF object.
+Base BTF objects are typically used with BTF objects for kernel modules.
+To avoid duplicating all kernel symbols required by modules, BTF objects for modules are "split", they are built incrementally on top of the kernel (vmlinux) BTF object.
+So the base BTF reference should usually point to the kernel BTF.

 EXAMPLES
 ========